Safety and security policies

 - Parking on the grass is prohibited except during special events in designated areas.

 - Marked parking lanes must be observed in all lots.

 - No parking is permitted in any area designated by a yellow curb, no parking zone signs, fire lanes, cross walks or sidewalks.

 - No obstruction of any vehicle in any lot is permitted.

 - Any vehicle that is found parked in and interfering with the normal flow of traffic will be towed at the owner’s expense.

 - When two inches or more of snow accumulate, parking on the main drive is permitted only between the hours of 8:00 a.m. and 5:00 p.m.
 All vehicles must be moved after 5:00 p.m. to allow for snow removal.

-- Any accident occurring on the Earlham campus must be reported to Campus Safety and Security immediately unless extenuating circumstance exist.
+- Any accident occurring on the Earlham campus must be reported to Public Safety immediately unless extenuating circumstance exist.

 - Any driver who is involved in a hit and run accident on campus, or is involved in and cited for reckless driving, will forfeit all of his/her campus driving privileges immediately for the rest of the academic year.
 The driver will also be subject to state and local law enforcement.

 - Students are permitted to park in any of the lots designated as student parking.
 Motorbikes and motorcycles are considered motor vehicles and all these rules apply to those vehicles as well.